ONEARMY/project-kamp-academy/docs/basekamp/intro.md

 # Build a basekamp

 In the early days there is not much on the land, no infrastructure, no kitchen, no shower, no house etc. It's hard to get something going without tools, food and a good sleep.
-So in order to accelerate this process we setup a Basekamp.
+So in order to accelerate this process we setup a Basekamp..

 ---